 My Educational Philosophy

-My Educational Philosophy supports the identification and reflection of I am as a teacher and what I seen as important in my managed learning environmnet.
-This contains what and how I intend create a space for all to be successful.
-These are works in progress and are being continually developed throughout my teaching journey as my teaching practice evolves and as my beliefs and values strengthen and change.
+My Educational Philosophy supports identifying and reflecting on who I am as a teacher and what I see as crucial in my managed learning environment.
+This contains what and how I intend to create a space for all to be successful.
+These are works in progress and are being continually developed throughout my teaching journey as my teaching practice evolves, and my beliefs and values strengthen and change.

 Teaching & Learning With Mr Walker